midlantica/LovelyBunchOfCoconuts/content/quotes/none-are-more-hopelessly-enslaved.md

 ---
-title: "None are more hopelessly enslaved"
+title: 'None are more hopelessly enslaved'
 ---

 ## "None are more hopelessly enslaved than those who falsely believe they are free."